Test complete simulations combining preCICE components of specific versions.

 Tests are executed by the systemtests.py script, which starts the Docker Compose.
 This can be executed locally, and it is the same script that GitHub Actions also execute.

 The multi-stage Docker build allows building each component separately from the same Dockerfile, while Docker reuses cached layers.
 The Docker Compose services consider GitHub Actions Cache when building the services, although the cache is currently only updated, but not hit (see https://github.com/precice/tutorials/pull/372#issuecomment-1748335750).
+For this reason, we are running on a dedicated self-hosted runner.

 File structure